Sunday, December 8, 2019

 End...

-Finalman's Xbox 360 FAT / SLIM / E PC Case Mod
+Finalman's Xbox One X / Slim PC Case Mod

 THE IDEA

-This mod is to basically develop two Xbox 360 motherboard adapter plates and wiring adapters for all FAT and Slim Xbox 360s that are able to be transplanted between different PC cases with no modification to the PC cases or Xbox 360 motherboards.
+This mod is to develop Xbox One X and S motherboard adapter plates, hardware and wiring adapters that are able to be transplanted between different PC cases with no modification to the PC cases or Xbox motherboards.

 PERCENT COMPLETE